lukaszFD/IPI-PAN_WEB_API/README.md

 # IPI-PAN_WEB_API

-Final project on postgraduate studies "Programming on the .NET platform" in the Polish Academy Of Sciences, written in C# and PL/SQL.
+The document concerns a project implemented in post-graduate studies at the Polish Academy of Sciences in "Programming on the .NET platform".
+This document serves to present the purpose of the created system for web communication, its main features and assumptions.